Vietnam War resisters in Canada: Amnesty and repatriations

 In September 1974, President Gerald R. Ford created an amnesty program for draft evaders that required them to work in alternative service occupations for periods of six to 24 months.
 In January 19, 1977 President Jimmy Carter fulfilled a campaign promise and offered pardons to any draft evader who requested one.
 It created controversy, with the right complaining of giving amnesty to criminals and those on the left complaining that requesting a pardon required the admission of a crime.

 According to sociologist John Hagan, after the 1977 amnesty about half of the draft evaders in Canada remained while the other half returned to the United States.
-Notably among those who chose to return were lower-class individuals who had trouble finding work in Canada, a minority of leftist radicals who had demanded amnesty, and ethnic minorities who had trouble assimilating to Canadian culture.
-Despite not being granted amnesty, about 4 in 5 deserters eventually returned to the United States.
+Notably among those who chose to return were lower-income individuals who had trouble finding work in Canada, a minority of leftist radicals who had demanded amnesty, and ethnic minorities who had trouble assimilating to Canadian culture.
+Despite not being granted amnesty, about 4 in 5 asylum seekers eventually returned to the United States.

 Assimilation

 Those that continued to live in Canada would form a visible community of Americans in Canada.
-The notably young and educated population that remained expanded Canada's arts and academic sectors, and helped promote leftist politics in Canada.
+The notably young and educated population that remained expanded Canada's arts and academic sectors.
 American draft evaders who left for Canada and became prominent there include author William Gibson, politician Jim Green, gay rights advocate Michael Hendricks, attorney Jeffry House, author Keith Maillard, playwright John Murrell, television personality Eric Nagler, film critic Jay Scott, and musician Jesse Winchester.
 Other draft evaders from the Vietnam era remain in Sweden and elsewhere.